Table of Contents

-LG Silicon Valley Lab has developed a Unity-based multi-robot simulator for autonomous vehicle developers.
+LG Electronics America R&D Center has developed a Unity-based multi-robot simulator for autonomous vehicle developers.
 We provide an out-of-the-box solution which can meet the needs of developers wishing to focus on testing their autonomous vehicle algorithms.
-It currently has integration with the Duckietown, TierIV's Autoware, and Baidu's Apollo platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
+It currently has integration with the TierIV's Autoware and Baidu's Apollo 5.0 and Apollo 3.0 platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
 We hope to build a collaborative community among robotics and autonomous vehicle developers by open sourcing our efforts.

 To use the simulator with Autoware, build the simulator then follow the guide on our Autoware fork.

 You can find complete and the most up-to-date guides on our documentation website.

 Running the simulator with reasonable performance and frame rate (for perception related tasks) requires a high performance desktop.
 Below is the recommended system for running the simulator at high quality.
 We are currently working on performance improvements for a better experience.

 - Nvidia GTX 1080 (8GB memory)

 The easiest way to get started with running the simulator is to download our latest release and run as a standalone executable.

 For the latest functionality or if you want to modify the simulator for your own needs, you can checkout our source, open it as a project in Unity, and run inside the Unity Editor.
 Otherwise, you can build the Unity project into a standalone executable.

 Currently, running the simulator in Windows yields better performance than running on Linux.